-3.4 Dynamic behavior in varies impact energy
+3.4 Dynamic behavior at varied impact energies

-Spline curve graphs evaluated structures with 3-7 joules of impact energy.
+Spline curve graphs were used to evaluate structures with 3-7 joules of impact energy.
 Throughout the testing, these graphs showed the relationship between impact force, collapse distance (displacement), and structural relative density.
 These results highlight the importance of optimizing structure density to absorb impact forces within the prescribed energy range.
 Figure 5 shows the importance of density customization in designing and developing structures that can absorb impact forces in the prescribed test energy range.

-Upon examining the honeycomb structures under various impact energy levels, as shown in Figures 5a, 5c, and 5e for transverse, trans- rib, and ribbon orientations respectively, it was evident that higher impact energies led to increased impact forces (Bates et al., 2019; Ramirez & Gupta, 2019; Srewaradachpisal et al., 2020).
-The study identified optimal density values that effectively minimized these impact forces: 0.31, 0.36, and 0.41 for transverse structures.
-For trans-rib structures, the most efficient density values varied with impact energy levels, being 0.31-0.36, 0.36, and 0.41, respectively.
-Similarly, for ribbon structures, the most effective density value was consistently found to be 0.36 across impact energies of 3, 5, and 7 joules.
-Different structural orientations resulted in varying densities that are effective in reducing impact forces.
+Upon examining the honeycomb structures under various impact energy levels, as shown in Figures 5a, 5c, and 5e for transverse, trans-rib, and ribbon orientations respectively, it is evident that higher impact energies led to increased impact forces (Bates et al., 2019; Ramirez & Gupta, 2019; Srewaradachpisal et al., 2020).
+The study identified optimal densities that effectively minimized these impact forces: 0.31, 0.36, and 0.41 for transverse structures.
+For trans-rib structures, the most efficient densities by impact energy levels were 0.31-0.36, 0.36, and 0.41, respectively.

+Similarly, for ribbon structures, the most effective densities were consistently found to be about 0.36 across impact energies of 3, 5, and 7 joules.
+Different structural orientations had different densities that were effective in reducing impact forces.
 Furthermore, different impact energies also lead to different optimal densities for efficient impact reduction.

-When considering the collapse distances (displacement) of the structures under impact, as illustrated in Figures 5 b, 5 d, and 5 f, it was observed that at the same impact energy level, structures with lower density experienced greater collapse distances compared to those with higher density (Ramirez & Gupta, 2019).
+When considering the collapse distances (displacement) of the structures under impact, as illustrated in Figures 5b, 5d, and 5f, it was observed that at the same impact energy level, structures with lower density experienced greater collapse distances compared to those with higher density (Ramirez & Gupta, 2019).
 Besides, it was evident that higher impact energies led to greater collapse distances (displacement).
 Upon examining all figures, it becomes evident that the reduction in impact force is directly related to the collapse distance.
 Structures that collapse more can effectively mitigate impact forces.
-However, if the structure's density is excessively low, it might collapse significantly and fail to absorb the impact force effectively, unable to accommodate the energy.
+However, if the structure's density is excessively low, it might collapse significantly and fail to absorb the impact force effectively, being unable to accommodate the energy.
 In such cases, the structure collapses into the plateau stress region and transitions into the densification phase, akin to the behavior observed in Figure 4a.
 These findings demonstrate the complicated relationship between impact energy, structural density, and collapse distance, contributing to the design and optimization of honeycomb structures to absorb impact forces at varied energy levels.

-The Figure 6 displays the results from impact tests conducted within the 3-7 joules range of impact energy.
+Figure 6 displays the results from impact tests conducted within the 3-7 joule range of impact energy.
 These results are compared to the relative density of honeycomb structures at different angles.
 As depicted in Figure 6a, it is noticeable that, at an impact energy level of 3 joules, the transverse, ribbon, and trans-rib honeycomb structures demonstrated superior damping performance at relative densities within the range of 0.31-0.36 similarly.
 Notably, among these structures, the transverse design clearly outperforms others in reducing loads.